eraofchaos/eraofchaos.github.io/PeakTalent/Peak Talent EXP.md

 classes: wide
 ---

+  Peak Talents will be available at Lv.110

+  <span style="color: #562600">Your Peak level will be converted into Peak Talent Points.
+You can use these points to upgrade the corresponding Talent here.</span>

+  <span style="color: #562600">When you upgrade Talents, you will spend Gold and the corresponding Peak Talent Points.</span>

   |          Level      | Required EXP | Accumulated EXP |
   |:--------------------|:------------:|:---------------:|
   | 1 | **650** | 650 |